Is The Furbo Dog Camera Worth The Hype? An Investigation

 After trying the Furbo out for almost a full week, I have to say: It's pretty awesome.
 Since I adopted Miso during the pandemic and have been spending lots of time at home, I wasn't clamoring to buy it just yet.
 But as things open back up, I know that our "new normal" wouldn't last forever.
 This past trip was the first time I'd left him at home, but it likely won't be the last, and the separation anxiety (from me) was definitely real.
 In that sense, Furbo came through in a major way since I could still keep an eye on him and make sure he was okay.

 While Furbo isn't without its faults — for one, it absolutely drained my battery life, and a 360° lens would be a game-changer — I'd definitely consider buying dog-parent friends and coworkers this as a gift.
 I have a feeling it beats any of the cheaper knockoff devices in terms of performance and quality any day.
 (Plus, when it comes to paying for quality pet products, the limit doesn't exist.)
-At $200, it's not an inexpensive item, but if you're lucky you can find it on sale.
-(It's currently $162 at Chewy!)
+At $200 (£146), it's not an inexpensive item, but if you're lucky you can find it on sale.
+It's currently $162 (£188) at Chewy!

 Oh, and did I mention that Furbo compiles a daily highlight reel of what your dog's antics set to a soundtrack of generic jaunty music?
 Feast your eyes on the adorable-ness, below.